• Gluten-Free Recipes

 • Anyone can make them.
 Did I mention the one-bowl thing?
 Yep, you need just one bowl and a spoon and/or whisk, which means basically anyone can whip up the batter in no time.

 • The best ever banana muffins.
-This recipe is simple, but it delivers big on flavor, from the ripe, sweet bananas, touch of cinnamon, and glorious chocolate chunks in every bite.
+This recipe is simple, but it delivers big on flavor, from the ripe, sweet bananas, a touch of cinnamon, and glorious chocolate chunks in every bite.

 What You'll Need